robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 The simplest case of potential failure is a computation that may say: “Yes, I have a result and this is the result,” or “I am sorry, but I don't have a result.”
-This effect is usually handled implicitly in major programming languages by returning something like `Null`, but of course [this comes with its own well-known problems](http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare), but we can easily capture the effect using the [Maybe][] monad, without the problems associated with null references!
+This effect is usually handled implicitly in major programming languages by returning something like `Null`.
+Of course [this comes with its own well-known problems](http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare), but we can easily capture the effect using the [Maybe][] monad, without the problems associated with null references!